KurtPrice/FitFriend/README.md

-Npm requirements can be gotten from npm-requirements.txt
+Npm requirements can be gotten from package.json